Practitioners' Perspectives on Designing Data Visualizations for the General Public: Motivation

+Given this heterogeneity, we expect that creators of public-facing data visualizations, particularly in journalistic settings, also rely on broad notions of their readership, as media cater to diverse publics.
+However, this seems at odds with the common principle in visualization research that effective visualization requires ``knowing your audience''~\citep{drucker_communicating_2018,lee_reaching_2020,bottinger_reflections_2020}.
+This raises questions about what strategies practitioners actually employ when designing for such broad publics.

+Designers may turn to principles grounded in empirical visualization research or to established best practice guidelines.
+Several have condensed their experience into handbooks; the most famous, perhaps, are Tufte's works~\citep{tufte_visual_1983,tufte_envisioning_1990,tufte_explanations_2005}, but there is a long list of practitioner-oriented books~\citep[e.g.,][]{schwabish_better_2021,cairo_functional_2012,few_show_2012}.
+However, such guidelines and the tools built around them do not necessarily align with the realities of journalistic production.
+Understanding how design choices are made is crucial not only for bridging research and practice but also for society at large.
+Data visualizations influence how the public encounters and interprets issues such as climate change, health, or inequality, raising questions of fairness and access~\citep{dignazio_data_2023}.
+If data are meant to inform ``all'' citizens, visualizations must be approachable to diverse audiences, including visualization novices~\citep{burns_who_2023}.

-Previous research has called for future work to investigate what it is that we need to know about an audience to create understandable and attractive data visualizations ~\cite{burns_designing_2022} and how to design data visualizations for different media channels~\cite{de_haan_when_2018}.
-Still, little research has focused on how data visualization practitioners make design decisions based on their envisioned target audiences and for different media channels, especially in journalistic settings.
-Visualization research also increasingly emphasizes the need to involve users in the evaluation of chart design~\cite{ridley_evaluating_2020}; however, it is unclear how casual data visualizations in news sources are -- or can be -- evaluated by broadly defined target audiences.
+This makes it essential to understand how audience needs are addressed in practice and where current support systems fall short.
+Previous research has called for future work to investigate what designers need to know about audiences to create understandable and attractive visual representations~\citep{burns_designing_2022} and how to adapt them for different media channels~\citep{schuster_being_2024,de_haan_when_2018}.
+Yet, little is known about how creators of public-facing data visualizations in journalism make design choices, including the concrete strategies, guiding principles, and professional constraints involved.
+Research also increasingly emphasizes the involvement of users in evaluating chart design~\citep{ridley_evaluating_2020}; however, it is unclear how journalistic visualizations are, or can be, evaluated by broadly defined target audiences, given the fast-paced nature of newsrooms.